omahacodeschool/ruby-prompt__number/lib/numbers.md

 # If you have a _String_ `"20"` and want to perform a mathematical operation (like division or multiplication) on it, will it work?
 If yes, why?
 If not, how would you make it work?

 No it wont work.
 Ruby doesn't know how to add a number to a string.
 You have to tell Ruby that the string is an actual number with the .to_i operation first.
 So it would be '20' .to_i / 4
+If you have string '20' to divide it by 3 the code i would run would be '20'.to_i / 3

 # What is the purpose of the `times` operation?
 Is that the same as `*`?